If you or your child has asthma, these top tips will help you feel more confident enjoying the 5th November celebrations...

 - carry your reliever inhaler (usually blue) with you at all times - you never know when you may need it

-If you're worried about anything or have any questions, call our Helpline on 0300 222 5800 (9am - 5pm; Mon - Fri) and speak in confidence with one of our friendly asthma nurse specialists.
+If you’re worried about anything or have any questions, contact our Helpline.
+You can call one of our friendly expert nurses on 0300 222 5800 (9am – 5pm; Mon – Fri).

 Next review due October 2019